Sound Advice From Someone Who’s Been Through Several Residential Blackouts

 If there is a storm coming that has the potential to knock out the power then stock up on extras.
 Consider some of these:

-- // Keep cash on hand because your debit and credit won’t be an option if you have to buy something, the machines need power to work.
+- Keep cash on hand because your debit and credit won’t be an option if you have to buy something, the machines need a power source to work.

-- // Also having a stock of food, easy and quick to heat, is necessary since you’ll have to eat.
+- Also, since you want to be able to eat, have a stock of pantry stable food that is easy and quick to heat.
 You need something that heats quickly to conserve your chosen emergency cooking fuel.

 Refrigerator and Freezer